 IGN themselves have gone on record to say that they’ve verified a decent chunk of the games noted are legitimate, but interestingly, Onimusha isn’t listed amongst the biggest games named in the leak.
 Their list includes multiple Resident Evil games, Street Fighter 6 and subsequent re-releases, a new Monster Hunter, Dragon’s Dogma 2 and remakes for Final Fight and Power Stone, and yet, there’s no Onimusha.
 Whether this is an oversight on IGN’s part or their confirmation through omission that the Onimusha leak is either inaccurate or unverifiable is unclear, but it casts doubt on the status of a new Onimusha all the same.

-Again, we have to fall back to Christian’s statement in the IGN interview.
+Again, when talking about the chances of Onimusha 5, we have to fall back to Christian’s statement in the IGN interview.
 A new Onimusha game depends on Capcom’s willingness to return to the franchise, which they definitely aren’t opposed to considering they were already working on the Warlords remaster.
 After the runaway success of Resident Evil and Monster Hunter though, and the recent surge of popularity for samurai games, perhaps Capcom would be more open to returning to the Sengoku era.

 Some of the coverage you find on Cultured Vultures contains affiliate links, which provide us with small commissions based on purchases made from visiting our site.
 We cover gaming news, movie reviews, wrestling and much more.